danielharrell/does_music_move/does_music_move.md

 a tonal space.

 More ambitious exploration, and conquest, of tonal space.

+(Frame rest of discussion as deduction from inhabitance.
+Then, in moving to issue with space, make it one of inhabitance, where we seem in two worlds at once.

 is that we will hear
 one note of in a melody